 14. State whether the following statements are True or False.
 Correct the false statements.

-(i) Using good quality seed is the only criterion to get high yield.
+(i) Using good quality seed is the only criterion to get a high yield.

 (ii) Growing different crops in different seasons in the same field will deplete the soil of nutrients.